daljeet2001/MintSafe/README.md

 # MintSafe

-A modern monorepo project powered by Turborepo.
+A modern monorepo project powered by Turborepo is a payment service.

 ## Tech Stack